studio-net/wp-realestate-sync/README.md

 No, for example it adds a DPE (french-specific energy consumption indicator) Widget to WPCasa based themes.
 Others features like that are planned.

+## Who are we ?

+We are Studio-net, a french software-engineering company specialized in realestate ads storage and diffusion.

+We are connected to a large majority of french realestate softwares and are able to send ads wherever you want.

+Please look at https://gedeon.im/ (french only) if you are a developer and whish to send us ads.

+We also are editor of https://www.lesiteimmo.com